oneindelijk/autotrader/README.md

 # autotrader
-The repository fro the project "Auto Trader"
+The repository for the project "Auto Trader"